grafana/grafana/docs/sources/administration/roles-and-permissions/access-control/custom-role-actions-scopes/index.md

 Available in [Grafana Enterprise](/docs/grafana/<GRAFANA_VERSION>/introduction/grafana-enterprise/) and [Grafana Cloud](/docs/grafana-cloud/).
 {{< /admonition >}}

 A permission is comprised of an action and a scope.
-When creating a custom role, consider the actions the user can perform and the resource(s) on which they can perform those actions.
+When creating a custom role, consider the actions the user can perform and the resources on which they can perform those actions.

-To learn more about the Grafana resources to which you can apply RBAC, refer to [Resources with RBAC permissions]({{< relref "../#fixed-roles" >}}).
+To learn more about the Grafana resources to which you can apply RBAC, refer to [Resources with RBAC permissions](/docs/grafana/<GRAFANA_VERSION>/administration/roles-and-permissions/access-control/#fixed-roles).

 - **Action:** An action describes what tasks a user can perform on a resource.
 - **Scope:** A scope describes where an action can be performed, such as reading a specific user profile.
 In this example, a permission is associated with the scope `users:<userId>` to the relevant role.